The Image Processing Toolbox™ supports functions that enable you to use the Hough transform to detect lines in an image.

 This example shows how to detect lines in an image using the

-Read an image into the workspace and, to make this example more illustrative, rotate and crop the image using
+Read an image into the workspace and, to make this example more illustrative, rotate the image.
+Display the image.

 I = imread('circuit.tif'); rotI = imrotate(I,33,'crop'); imshow(rotI)